-These data show that USAID exceeded the \$10 million threshold for travel card spending.
-Therefore, OIG will conduct a review of the travel card program.
+These data showed that USADF did not exceed the \$10 million threshold for travel card spending which triggers an audit or review.
+Therefore, OIG will not conduct a review or an audit of the travel card program.

-For the charge card programs overall, however, we determined the overall level of risk was low and do not recommend that an audit or review be conducted at this time.
+Further, we determined the overall level of risk was low for the charge card programs and do not recommend that an audit or review be conducted at this time.